-Back in 2012, the City of Tamarac invited its founder and former developer Kenneth Behring to their 50th Anniversary gathering where he was greeted by the mayor and commission along with many of the residents that remembered him back from the days when he lived in their community.
+Back in 2012, the City of Tamarac invited its founder and former developer Kenneth Behring to their 50th Anniversary gathering where the mayor and commission greeted him along with many of the residents that remembered him back from the days when he lived in their community.

 I was able to sit down with Behring and ask him about the early days of Tamarac and fortunately I recorded it because I didn’t want to miss a thing.

 In 1956, at the age of 28, Behring moved to Fort Lauderdale and started the Behring Construction Company.
-Growing up poor in Wisconsin, he first earned money delivering newspapers, cutting lawns, caddying, and as a teenager, working in a lumberyard and in a retail store.
-After high school, he sold used cars and eventually opened his own new and used car dealerships.
-He was a millionaire at age 27 when he moved to Florida to begin a second career as a real estate developer.
+Growing up poor in Wisconsin, he first earned money delivering newspapers, cutting lawns, caddying, and as a teenager, working in a lumberyard and a retail store.
+After high school, Behring sold used cars and eventually opened his own new and used car dealerships.
+He was a millionaire at age 27 after moving to Florida to begin a second career as a real estate developer.

 Tamarac was named after a country club in Oakland Park called the Tamarac Country Club.
 What may have confused many people over the years, was that the owners of the club owned a car wash business up north called CarMat.
 That’s how they got their name.
 It didn’t have anything to do with Behring and Behring didn’t name the city after car washes spelled backwards as many people tend to believe.

 Behring described the vast open spaces of land back then.

 “If you’d been here at that time, there was nothing out here, there was this country club, and that was about the only thing.”